corrode/corrode.github.io/content/blog/handling-none-option/index.md

 ([Rust Playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=7001ff6af6c0bcbf44249691d65b086f))

 Ouch.
-This is scary-looking.
+This is scary-looking!

+Rust's error messages are often praised for their clarity and helpfulness, but this one falls short of expectations, especially considering how frequently beginners encounter it.

 There's a lot of visual noise in this error message.
-The `FromResidual` and `Yeet` are implementation details that are not relevant to the user, but the relevant details are somewhat obscured.
+The `FromResidual` and `Yeet` are implementation details which could be confusing to a new user and the relevant details are somewhat obscured.
-We're not making a good first impression here.

 **And all we did was use an `Option`!**